j-sieben/PIT/Doc/installing_pit.md

 Plus, another utility called `UTL_DEV_APEX` is installed.
 This package is useful only on develpment machines, as it is used to generate stubs for the controller level and other utilities to help you test your code.

-As this is an APEX library, it lives in the `PIT_USER` schema directly and therefore does not require any client grants:
+As this is an APEX library, it lives in the `PIT_APP` schema directly and therefore does not require any client grants:

 ```
 rem always make sure that the console is set to UTF-8